-My adult daughter loves Smoked Tempeh Bacon.
-When she is visiting, I always try to make it for her.
+Smoked bacon tempeh is delicious for breakfast or on a sandwich.
+My adult daughter loves this recipe so, when she is visiting, I always try to make it for her.

 When our daughter makes it home for a visit, we busy ourselves in the kitchen making all of her favorite vegan meals, and tempeh bacon is always on the list for breakfast.

 Later in the day, I’ve seen her grab some off of the plate in the refrigerator for a snack.
 It is great on a sandwiches too!